There were 5 U.S. Presidents during its involvement in the Vietnam War. They were:

 2. John F. Kennedy (1961-1963)

-Kennedy pledged extra aid to Diem’s regime when he was in office in 1961.
+Kennedy pledged extra aid to Diem regime when he was in office in 1961.
 In fact, more advisers and machinery but not troops were sent to South Vietnam.
 However, in 1963 Kennedy tacitly approved a coup to overthrow Diem just 3 weeks before his assassination.

 3. Lyndon Johnson (1963 – 1969)

 In 1964, the Gulf of Tonkin incident occurred and its resolution gave Johnson more powers to wage the war in Vietnam.
-He was the President who ordered the bombing campaign called Operation Rolling Thunder and sent the first combat troops to South Vietnam in 1965 after an attack of Viet Cong on U.S air base in Pleiku.
-The draft was instituted and caused many anti-war protests nationwide especially inside campuses.
+He was the President who ordered the bombing campaign called Operation Rolling Thunder and sent the first combat troops to South Vietnam in March 1965 after an attack of Viet Cong on U.S air base in Pleiku.
+The draft was instituted soon after that and caused many anti-war protests nationwide especially inside campuses.

 4. Richard Nixon (1969 -1974)